oss-slu/shelter_volunteers/README.md

 1. Navigate to the server directory using a terminal
 1. Activate your python virtual environment (if it's not already activated)
 1. Set your PYTHONPATH envirnment variable to the current directory: `export PYTHONPATH=$(pwd)`
-1. Set your FLASK_ENV environment variable to pre-production: `expoert FLASK_ENV="pre-production"`
+1. Set your FLASK_ENV environment variable to pre-production: `export FLASK_ENV="pre-production"`
 1. Run: `python cli/admin_cli.py system <YOUR_GOOGLE_EMAIL_ADDRESS>
 Remove the angle brackes in <YOUR_GOOGLE_EMAIL_ADDRESS>.